Writing Residencies in Canada

 Other notes: This is a very rustic setting, off grid, with no running water (composting toilets) or wifi.

-When: Four times a year — fall is exclusively for Indigenous writers.
+When: Four times a year — Indigenous writers are particularly encouraged to apply to fall residencies.

 Where: Dawson City, Yukon.